AlgoTradingHub/theplatform-book/source/reference/attr.md

 (`a`b`c)
 ```

-In either way, “find” verb will use an attribute/index with appropriate fields automatically.
+In either way, "find" verb will use an attribute/index with appropriate fields automatically.

 ```o
 o)a:(+:)`a`b`c!(!10;!10;!10);